Wasdale

-Wasdale (/ˈwɒzdeɪl/; traditionally /ˈwɒsəl, ˈwɒʃdəl/) is a valley and civil parish in the western part of the Lake District National Park in Cumbria, England.
+Wasdale (/ˈwɒzdeɪl/; traditionally /ˈwɒsəl, ˈwɒʃdəl/) is a valley and civil parish in the western part of the Lake District National Park in the Cumberland district, in the ceremonial county of Cumbria, England.
 The River Irt flows through the valley to its estuary at Ravenglass.
 A large part of the main valley floor is occupied by Wastwater, the deepest lake in England (258 ft).
-The population of Wasdale was only minimal and, from the 2011 Census is included in the parish of Gosforth.
+In 2021 the parish had a population of 127.

 Geographical features

 On the south-eastern side of the lake are very steep screes below the summits of Whin Rigg and Illgill Head which are more accessible on the far side.
 The head of the valley is dominated by the Great Gable and Scafell Pike, the highest peak in England, which, along with Scafell, Kirk Fell and Yewbarrow, surround the small community of Wasdale Head.
 Wasdale is famous amongst rock climbers as the home of British rock climbing.
 A classic route is Nape's Needle on Great Gable.